Ohio University: East Green

 There are twelve residence halls on East Green.
 This area of the university is the oldest residential green and includes three of the steepest walkways at the hilly Athens campus: Morton Hill, the Bryan Hall terrace and staircase, and Jefferson Hill.
 Each walkway affords East Green residents access to classrooms if they are willing to walk or bicycle.
 East Green is also home to Shively Court, a newly renovated dining hall with dine-in, take-out, and grab-and-go options.
+East Green includes Jefferson Marketplace with several food vendors.